 Music was of great importance to the Louisiana settlers and their Creole offspring, and early on the city had a fascination with marching bands (records of parades go back to 1787).
 Bands became required for occasions from baptisms to funerals ad infinitum—as they still are today.

-In the early 19th century, slaves were allowed to congregate in the area known as Congo Square (now part of Armstrong Park) for dancing and drumming to the rhythms of their African and Caribbean homelands.
-Eventually these slaves and free men of color became accomplished instrumentalists.
+In the early 19th century, enslaved peoples were allowed to congregate in the area known as Congo Square (now part of Armstrong Park) for dancing and drumming to the rhythms of their African and Caribbean homelands.
+Eventually these enslaved people and free people of color became accomplished instrumentalists.
 When blues, work songs, hollers, and spirituals were melded with their native-based rhythms and syncopations, the precursor to jazz was forming.
-The music was taking on a certain American and distinctly New Orleanean aura.
+The music was taking on a distinctly New Orleanian aura.

 By the late 1890s, cornetist Charles “Buddy” Bolden, the “First Man of Jazz,” and drummer “Papa” Jack Laine were taking the sounds to the next level, and to white audiences—helped along by black vaudeville crossing the color line.
 (In a part of the Central Business District once called “Backatown,” their original haunts still stand—barely—awaiting pending renovation.
 We hope.
 Check out the Eagle Saloon at 401-403 S. Rampart St., and the neighboring Iroquois Theatre, where an adolescent Louis Armstrong first played, at 413-415 S. Rampart St.).

 New Orleans is still producing jazz greats and pushing the form forward.
 Start with Ellis Marsalis, father to jazz-playing sons Branford, Jason, and Pulitzer Prize–winning trumpeter Wynton.
 Jon Batiste.
-Christian Scott.
-Terence Blanchard, and brothers Troy “Trombone Shorty” Andrews and James “Satchmo of the Ghetto” Andrews (among others) blow their horns to ever-adventurous distances.
+Christian Scott, aTunde Adjuah, Terence Blanchard, and brothers Troy “Trombone Shorty” Andrews and James “Satchmo of the Ghetto” Andrews (among others) blow their horns to ever-adventurous distances.
 Obviously, the city still abounds with creativity.

 Cajun & Zydeco

-Cajun and zydeco don’t come from New Orleans at all.
-Both originated in the bayous of southwest Louisiana, a good 3 hours away.
+Cajun and zydeco don’t come from New Orleans at all despite the soundtrack you hear blaring out of Bourbon Street T-shirt shops.
+Both genres originated in the bayous of southwest Louisiana, a good 3 hours away.
 Their foundations lie in the arrival of two different French-speaking peoples in the swamp country: the white Acadians (French migrants who were booted out of Nova Scotia by the English in 1755) and the black Creoles (who came from the Caribbean slave trade).
 Both oppressed groups took to the folksy button accordion, newly introduced from Germany and France, which added a richness and power to their fiddle and guitar music.
 Later, drums, amplifiers, and steel guitars filled out the sound.

 The styles began to separate after WWII, with the Cajuns gravitating toward country-and-western swing and Creole musicians being heavily influenced by the urban blues.
 D. L. Menard (the Cajun Hank Williams) and Clifton Chenier (the King of Zydeco) pioneered exciting new strains in their respective directions.
 During the early 1960s folk-music boom, such figures as the Balfa Brothers and fiddler Dennis McGee performed at folk festivals.
 A turning point came when a Cajun group received a standing ovation at the 1964 Newport Festival, energizing the form and Cajun pride, and spawning a new generation of Cajun musicians.

 As for zydeco, the late Boozoo Chavis, John Delafose, and Rockin’ Sidney joined king Clifton Chenier and added their own embellishments.
-Nathan Williams and the late, great, stately Beau Jocque did the same more recently.
-It’s thriving today thanks to some of their musical progeny, including Chenier’s son C. J., Delafose’s son Geno, and various Dopsie kin (Dwayne and Rockin’ Dopsie, Jr.), and girl powerhouses like “Zydeco Sweetheart” Rosie Ledet and Amanda Shaw.
+More recently, Nathan Williams and the late, great, stately Beau Jocque did the same.
+The form is thriving today thanks to some of their musical progeny, including Chenier’s son C. J., Delafose’s son Geno, and various Dopsie kin (Dwayne and Rockin’ Dopsie, Jr.), and girl powerhouses like “Zydeco Sweetheart” Rosie Ledet and Amanda Shaw.
 Terrance Simien won the first zydeco Grammy in 2008, and the latest crop of players, like Corey Ledet and Jeffrey Broussard, are blending in the influences du jour.
 Also see “Cajun Country”.